W4ff1e/onvif-media-transcoder/README.md

 ### Available Docker Tags

-The project automatically publishes Docker images to Docker Hub with the following tags:
+The project publishes Docker images to Docker Hub with the following tags:

 - **`latest`** - Latest stable release
-- **`unstable`** - Latest commit to main branch (development builds)
+- **`unstable`** - Latest commit to main branch
-- **`v0.10.0`** - Specific version releases (semantic versioning)
+- **`v0.10.0`** - Specific version releases

 ### Docker Compose

-For easier deployment and configuration, use the provided Docker Compose examples:
+Use the provided Docker Compose examples for deployment:

 ```bash
 # Start with default configuration